telerik/winforms-docs/virtualgrid/pining-columns.md

 # Pinned Columns

-__RadVirtualGrid__ columns can be pinned so that the rows appear anchored to the left or or right of the grid.
+__RadVirtualGrid__ columns can be pinned so that the rows appear anchored to the left or right of the grid.
 To pin a column you should use the __SetColumnPinPosition__ method where you just need to pass the column index and the desired pin position.

 {{source=..\SamplesCS\VirtualGrid\pinned-cells-rows.cs region=PinColumn}}
 {{source=..\SamplesVB\VirtualGrid\pinned-cells-rows.vb region=PinColumn}}